(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Simulation Experiments

 \section{Simulation Experiments}

-We conducted simulation experiments to study the finite sample behavior of the uncorrected and debiased three-way fixed effects maximum likelihood estimators of the model parameters.
-We analyze biases and the reliability of the derived asymptotic distributions for inference.
-In particular, we consider the following statistics for our analysis: relative bias in percent, bias relative to standard deviation, and coverage rates of confidence intervals with 95\% nominal level.
-We adapt the dynamic data generating process of \textcite{fw2016} to a logit model for bipartite panels with three sets of unobserved effects.
-For $i = \{1, \ldots, N_{1}\}$, $j = \{1, \ldots, N_{2}\}$ $t = \{1, \ldots, T\}$,
+We conduct simulation experiments to study the finite-sample behavior of the uncorrected and debiased three-way fixed effects maximum likelihood estimators.
+We examine relative bias (in percent, relative to the truth), bias relative to standard deviation, and coverage rates of 95\% nominal confidence intervals.\footnote{We calculate the bias as $R^{-1} \sum_{r=1}^{R} (\hat{\beta}_{r} - \beta^{0})$, where $R$ is the number of Monte Carlo replications and $\hat{\beta}_{r}$ is the coefficient in the $r$-th replication.} We adapt the dynamic data generating process of \textcite{fw2016} to a probit model for bipartite panels with three sets of unobserved effects.
+For $i \in \{1, \ldots, N_{1}\}$, $j \in \{1, \ldots, N_{2}\}$, and $t \in \{0, \ldots, T\}$,